NIST 800-171 Incident Response Plan & Reporting Requirements

 Simply put, if you do not comply, you risk losing your contracts, costing your organization millions of dollars in lost revenue.

-What Is A Cyber Incident?
+What Is A Security Incident?

-A cyber incident is defined as actions taken through the use of computer networks that result in a compromise or an actual or potentially adverse effect on an information system and/or the information residing therein.
+A security incident is defined as actions taken through the use of computer networks that result in a compromise or an actual or potentially adverse effect on an information system and/or the information residing therein.

 Incident Reporting Compliance Requirements